Comparison of Algorithms for Baseline Correction of LIBS Spectra for Quantifying Total Carbon in Brazilian Soils: Materials and methods

 \subsubsection{Tradicional baseline correction}

-The method of traditional correction by three points~\cite{dawson1993background}, also known as a heuristic method, consists of correct the baseline by subtracting the spectral region around the peak of interest by the straight line which connects the side of the peak .
-Thus, it is possible to obtain values for the height or the peak area, from which are generated models of single or multivariable linear regression.
-The height is the maximum intensity of the peak corrected, while the area is the integral of the peak or the area of a fitted distribution (e.g., Gaussian, Lorentzian or Voigt).
+The traditional baseline correction method, commonly referred to as the three-point method~\cite{dawson1993background}, is a heuristic approach.
+This method involves correcting the baseline by subtracting the spectral region around the peak of interest using a straight line that connects the sides of the peak.
+By applying this correction, it becomes possible to obtain values for the peak height or peak area, which can then be used to generate models for uni or multivariable linear regression.
+The peak height represents the maximum intensity of the corrected peak, while the peak area corresponds to the integral of the peak or the area of a fitted distribution (such as Gaussian, Lorentzian, or Voigt).
+These parameters serve as important indicators for quantification and can be utilized in various analytical models.